 The children are taught the names of some fruits and vegetables and how to grow these, linked to their Science work.
-Using their vocabulary, they can generate menus so show a healthy, balanced diet and state which foods they like, dislike and prefer.
-They learn to read and pronounce some of their body parts, using action songs to reinforce their learning.
+Using their vocabulary, they can generate menus to show a healthy, balanced diet and state which foods they like, dislike and prefer.
 Children are taught the names of living things such as mammals, birds, trees and domestic pets.